Ocelotminecraft/Snaplibs/SECURITY.md

 ## Reporting a Vulnerability

+### Where to go.

+Use the issue template for "Vulnerability"
+Complete the template

 Use this section to tell people how to report a vulnerability.

 Tell them where to go, how often they can expect to get an update on a